 I shuffle through the songs on my playlist restlessly while the bus remains firmly lodged in traffic.
 I was supposed to meet Zahra at 11 a.m., and I’m already half an hour late.
 Zahra sounds calm as she replies to my apologetic text, assuring me that she understands and would wait for me.
 Continue reading “Strawberries from Palestine”→

 I’m seated at my usual table in the Educational Bookshop, in their little café section upstairs, with a pile of books and a chocolate milkshake.
 It’s December and the shop is adorned with Christmas decorations.

 I arrived at Ben Gurion Airport to find a surly security guard waiting by the entrance.
 He asked me a couple of questions leading up to “Did you ever travel to the West Bank?”, to which I replied: “Yes”.
 It’s not illegal, after all.
 However, that inevitably lead to a slew of questions, a phone call to my place of work, and my bags being thoroughly checked.
 Ultimately, I was allowed to pass through and I raced through the bustling airport to catch my flight to New Delhi.
 I was going to visit family for two weeks.

-I’m back in Jerusalem, interning with the Palestine-Israel Journal.
+I’m back in Jerusalem, this time as a journalism intern with the Palestine-Israel Journal.
 PIJ is a quarterly magazine that aims to explicate complex issues dividing Israeli and Palestinian societies, among other things.
-Continue reading “Notes from Jerusalem
+Continue reading “Notes from Jerusalem”→